eksctl-io/eksctl/pkg/nodebootstrap/README.md

 The bootstrap wrapper scripts will use `jq` and `sed` to get user and our config into various files, and then call `/etc/eks/bootstrap.sh`.

-For AL2, enabling either SSM or EFA will add `assets/install-ssm.al2.sh` or `assets/efa.al2.sh`.
+For AL2, enabling SSM will add `assets/install-ssm.al2.sh`.

 ### AmazonLinux2023